Google Analytics Solutions offer free and enterprise analytics tools to live websites, apps, digital and offline data to realize customer insights.

 - Paste your URL then click on Add

-- Check your URL or blog/website you added
+- Check the URL or blog/website you added

 - Click on the crawl – then select sitemaps – add test site map – add site map XML on the URL it had been displaying then click on submit.